romanrabodzei/Github-Certification-Preparation/GitHub Administration.md

 </details>

 ---
-Which package managers and formats does GitHub Packages support?
+Q: Which package managers and formats does GitHub Packages support?
 <details><summary>Show the answer</summary><p>

 - **NuGet for .NET**